kchol87/czy-bedzie-padac/README.md

 ## To do:
 * clean code (CSS is a mess);
 * add information icon with tooltip instead of footer (footer overlaps content on mobile;
-* create buttons on result page to refresh and return.
+* create buttons on result page to refresh and return;
+* make background images load faster.

 This is my first javascript project ever.
 I beg your indulgence :)